iiqueenizzy13/iiqueenizzy13/README.md

 ## About Me
 ## Hi there 👋
 I am Izabel, a cybersecurity major at Stevens Institute of Technology with a passion for risk management.
-I am interested in using my skills to enhance security frameworks in the healthcare and finacne industries.
+I am interested in using my skills to enhance security frameworks in the healthcare and finance industries.

 ## Tech Stack
 💻 Languages and Tools